Combined Medicine-Pediatrics Case Conference

 Quarterly Evening Med-Peds Journal Clubs

 Every three months, our residents and faculty will get together at the home of one of our residents for an evening to socialize and to review a clinical topic.
 These sessions usually last from 7-9 pm, with plenty of time for conversation amongst our residents.
 We time these meetings to coincide with the transition from medicine to pediatrics four times a year.
 These sessions give the residents the chance to socialize and to share experiences with each other to help prepare for the transitions between specialties.
 In addition, it gives us a chance as a group to become more familiar with a clinical topic that is relevant to Med-Peds practitioners.
+A common clinical question is posed to the group, and each resident will seek to answer that question with their own literature search.
+Each resident summarizes their article in 5-7 minutes, giving each resident the chance to become familiar with one article in depth, as well as for the entire program to develop an appreciation for the range of literature on a common clinical topic.

 Categorical Noon Conferences